-It has been seventeen years since the famous ornithologist Ted Parker, together with a group of renowned researchers, suggested that Madidi National Park is one of the most biodiverse areas on the planet.
+It has been twenty seven years since the famous ornithologist Ted Parker, together with a group of renowned researchers, suggested that Madidi National Park is one of the most biodiverse areas on the planet.
 Today, almost two decades later, scientists continue to discover species new to science in the park.

 The diverse landscapes which this protected area holds make it possible for numerous species to inhabit a relatively limited geographical area.
 The park holds pampas, grasslands as well as Amazonian forests that climb the Andes and are transformed into humid mountain forests where hot and humid winds rising fro m the lowlands are cooled and condensed.
 At these elevations, dense belts of clouds form that keep these forests moist almost all year around.

 Polylepis forests are found starting at 3,800 meters above sea level, and are locally known as Keñoas (Polylepis sericea) and Lampaya (Polylepis pepei).
 Although less widely known than Amazonian forests, Polylepis forests harbor numerous threatened species and some others that are not yet described.
 These forests are fragmented and immersed in a mountainous landscape dominated by short grassland steppe extending up to imposing glaciers that still survive global warming.

 Amphibians endemic to the tropical Andes of Bolivia and Peru